Eli (biblical figure): Philistine attack and the death of Eli

 Some years later, the Philistines attacked Eben-Ezer, eventually capturing the Ark of the Covenant from the Israelites and killing Eli's sons who had accompanied the Ark to battle.
-The Israelites had brought the Ark with them to battle under the premise that it would bring them victory, an assumption that proved to be incorrect.
-Eli, who was nearly blind, was sitting at the front gate to hear the returning soldiers return was unaware of the event until he asked about all the commotion in the city.
-A soldier had returned brought the news of the battle to the people.
-He told Eli what happened.
-In reaction to the news that the Ark of God had been captured, Eli fell backwards out of the chair and died.
+The Israelites had brought the Ark with them to battle under the premise that it would bring them victory.
+Eli, who was nearly blind, was sitting at the front gate to hear the returning soldiers return and was unaware of the event until he asked about all the commotion in the city.
+A soldier had returned and brought the news of the battle to the people.
+In reaction to the news that the Ark of God had been captured, Eli fell backwards out of the chair and struck his head, whence he died.

 He was a Judge of Israel for a total of 40 years.
 His daughter-in-law, the wife of Phinehas, was pregnant and near the time of delivery.
 When she heard the news that the Ark of God had been captured and that her father-in-law and husband were dead, she went into labour and gave birth, but was overcome by labour pains.
-As she lay dying, the women attending her said, Don't despair; you have given birth to a son.
-But she did not respond or pay any attention.
-She named the boy Ichabod, saying The Glory has departed from Israel, because of the capture of the Ark of God and the deaths of her father-in-law and her husband.
+As she lay dying, she named the boy Ichabod, saying The Glory has departed from Israel, because of the capture of the Ark of God and the deaths of her father-in-law and her husband.

 Era

-Samuel, who fought the Philistine incursions, judged Israel for 20 years.
-Some scholars, like Kessler, and Nowack have argued that there is likely to have been some overlap between the time of Samuel and that of Eli.
+Samson, who fought the Philistine incursions, judged Israel for 20 years.
+Some scholars, like Kessler, and Nowack have argued that there is likely to have been some overlap between the time of Samson and that of Eli.
 However, the Book of Judges always mentions the years of oppression in contrast to the period of a judge's dispensation; since the early parts of Eli's rule do not appear to occur during a time of oppression, this appears to rule out any overlap with the Philistine oppression that Samson, a previous judge, had lived under.